 The NDS355AN is a mosfet we have tested before.
 The 0.5-V drop in the NDS355AN at 0-V bias is consistent with the change that takes place from 0.7 kGy to 2.0 kGy in our JUN-15 results.
 The UM6K31N is a 2.5-V mosfet, while the UM6K34N is a 0.9-V mosfet.
 We see no change in the 0.9-V mosfet's threshold voltage.
 We plan to repeat this experiment so as to observe the magnitude of the effect in the 0.9-V mosfet.

-[01-APR-16] We have repeated irradiation of the UM6K34N, measuring its threshold voltage by taking it out of our continuous x-ray room every day or two.
+[01-APR-16] We repeat irradiation of the UM6K34N, measuring its threshold voltage by taking it out of our continuous x-ray room every day or two.